atan4583/atan4583.github.io/README.md

-This project created my personal site for hosting on my <a href="https://atan4583.github.io/" target="_blank">GitHub Pages</a> and used the Minimal Mistake Jekyll theme by <a href="https://github.com/mmistakes" target="_blank">Michael Rose</a>, please read on below for more information about this wonderful theme. :sparkles:
+This project created my personal site for hosting on my [GitHub Pages](https://atan4583.github.io/) and used the Minimal Mistake Jekyll theme by [Michael Rose](https://github.com/mmistakes), please read on below for more information about this wonderful theme. :sparkles:

 # [Minimal Mistakes Jekyll theme](https://mmistakes.github.io/minimal-mistakes/)